 One consideration with any borrowing includes the consequences should the situation arise where repayments cannot meet.
 In which case, the business or linked asset (if secured) could be at risk from legal action and ultimately possession by the lender.

 The application process for borrowing money is often similar no matter the type of financial product and purpose.
-Typically, the process will initially require gathering the relevant information to be submitted and reviewed by the potential lender, such as:
+Typically, the process will initially require gathering the relevant information to be submitted and reviewed by the potential lender.

 - Proof of an applicant’s full name and personal address details covering the past 3 years

 - Company information including the type of industry it operates within and legal entity status

 - Evidence of any income sources, such as rental income for landlords

 As with any borrowing, it is highly recommended that plenty of research is undertaken before making an application and committing to a financial product, and therefore by approaching a broker, all options can be extensively explored to find the most suitable product for the applicant’s needs, along with the best terms.

 Each lender will have its own loan eligibility criteria for approving self-employed loans.
 Typically, this will include: